stjude-rust-labs/chainfile/README.md

 cargo fmt --check
 ```

-## Minumum Supported Rust Version (MSRV)
+## Minimum Supported Rust Version (MSRV)

-This crate is designed to work with Rust version 1.72.0 or later.
+This crate is designed to work with Rust version 1.82.0 or later.
 It may, by
 happenstance, work with earlier versions of Rust.

 ## 🤝 Contributing